 The DAC List of ODA Recipients designed for statistical purposes.
 It helps to measure and classify aid and other resource flows originating in donor countries.
 It is not designed as guidance for aid or other preferential treatment.

 It includes all low- and middle-income countries (as defined by the World Bank, based on gross national income [GNI] per capita), except for those that are members of the G8 or the European Union (including countries with a firm accession date for EU membership).
 In addition, the list separately includes all Least Developed Countries (LDCs) as defined by the UN.

-The DAC revises the list every three years.
-Countries that have exceeded the high-income threshold for three consecutive years at the time of the review are removed.
-In line with this review process, the DAC last revised the list in October 2011.
-The next review of the DAC List will take place in the second half of 2014.
+The DAC reviews and revises the List every three years.* Countries that have exceeded the high-income threshold for three consecutive years at the time of the review are removed.
+In line with this review process, the DAC last reviewed the List in 2020.
+The next triennial review of the DAC List will take place in the second half of 2023.

 Changes in the DAC List of ODA Recipients reflect substantial improvements in global prosperity over recent decades.
-Compared to the List as it is stood in 1970, only 17 countries have been added, 11 of these being former republics of the Soviet Union.
-By contrast, 55 countries have left the list, essentially because of increases in their per capita income.
-The trend towards higher income has continued despite the financial crisis.
-In the latest revision of the list in 2011, five countries left the list and 25 countries that remained on it rose into a higher income category, whereas only two fell into a lower category.
+Compared to the List as it stood in 1970, only 17 countries have been added, 11 of these being former republics of the Soviet Union.
+By contrast, 61 countries have left the list, and three more will leave on 1 January 2022, essentially because of increases in their per capita income.

 The DAC has collected data on aid flows since its inception in 1961.

 As regards bilateral flows, early data collection related to the following recipients: